-If you or your provider believes our standard timeframe of 30 calendar days to make a decision on your appeal will seriously jeopardize your life or health, you can ask for an expedited appeal by writing or calling us.
+If you or your provider believes our standard timeframe of 30 calendar days (or 10 calendar days for CSHCS members) to make a decision on your appeal will seriously jeopardize your life or health, you can ask for an expedited appeal by writing or calling us.
 If you write to us, please include your name, member ID number, the date of your Notice of Adverse Benefit Determination letter, information about your case, and why you are asking for the expedited appeal.
 We will let you know within 24 hours if we need more information.
-Once all information is provided, we will call you within 72 hours from the time of your request to inform you of our decision and will also send you and your authorized representative the decision notice.
+Once all information is provided, we will call you within 72 hours from the time of your request to inform you of our decision and will also send you and your authorized representative the Notice of Internal Appeal Decision.